-Review launched by Korea Tripartite Commission to determine 2025 minimum wage
+Review started by Korea Tripartite Commission to set 2025 minimum wage

 The Korean Tripartite Commission, consisting of labor, management, and public representatives, initiated the process to set the country’s minimum wage for 2025, as reported by The Korea Times on May 21, 2024.